c13n-io/c13n-go/README.md

 ```bash
 ./backend -config=c13n.yaml
 ```
-You can start multiple instances of the server connected to different Lightning nodes, by using different configuration files for each instance.
+You can start multiple instances of the server, possibly connected to different Lightning daemons, by using different configuration files for each instance.
 ```bash
 ./backend -config=alice.yaml
 ./backend -config=bob.yaml